didelchev/shelfie-javascript/README.md

 ## Wins
 My biggest win was successfully completing my first solo full-stack project without relying on any frontend frameworks like React, Angular, or Vue.
 By doing so, I filled important gaps in my JavaScript knowledge.

+## Bugs

+* Very slow loading when opening the app for the first time.
+* Navbar disappearing after login and register.
+* Burger menu not showing on home page on mobile.

 ## Future Improvements
 * Improve performance for large book lists.
 * Add reading progress